We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

 Ethiopia - When and where to visit

-The most popular time to visit Ethiopia is between October and January, when the rains are over but the countryside is still quite green.
 Many travellers try to schedule their trip to coincide with important festivals such as Ethiopian New Year, Ethiopian Christmas, Timkat or Meskel.
 The European winter is also the best time for birds, as resident species are supplemented by large numbers of Palaearctic migrants.

 Itineraries are subjective things, dependent on how much time you have, your chosen or enforced style of travel, and your interests.
 So rather than prescribe a few specific itineraries, this section attempts to itemise what is and isn’t possible within the confines of a normal vacation period.
 Perhaps the most important single item of advice when it comes to travel in Ethiopia is to allocate your time realistically.
 You can, for instance, easily cover the four main attractions of the historical circuit by air in eight to ten days.
 You could also do it in five to seven days at a push, but if you were constrained to that sort of period, it would be more realistic and enjoyable to cut one of the four main sites from your itinerary.
 Much the same can be said for visitors bussing around the historical circuit.
 If you really wanted to, you could cover the main attractions in under two weeks, but only if you are prepared to have at least half your days consumed by long and often uncomfortable bus trips.
+If you want to view and compare specific itineraries, please see the listing of Ethiopia holidays on SafariBookings.
+This comparison website lists Ethiopia tours offered by both local and international tour operators.

 The historical circuit